About this recipe

 What are albóndigas?

-Mexican albondigas, also known as meatballs, are a traditional Mexican dish consisting of ground beef or pork mixed with spices and herbs, formed into small balls and then simmered in a flavorful tomato-based broth, like my albondigas con chipotle recipe.
+Albondigas, meatballs, are a traditional Mexican dish consisting of ground beef or pork mixed with spices and herbs, formed into small balls and then simmered in a flavorful tomato-based broth, like my albondigas con chipotle recipe.

-Albondigas ingredients
+ingredients

 - Masa harina, the masa harina acts as a binder.
-Any masa harina works here; I prefer Masienda´s masa harina, because it has the best flavor.
+Any masa harina works here; I prefer Masienda´s masa harina because it has the best flavor.

 - Minced garlic and onion

-How to make the Mexican meatballs
+How to make meatballs with MAsa harina

 Form the mixture into small meatballs, about 1-2 inches in diameter.